-^{1.} Gray, William S., "The Teaching of Reading," A Second Report, Thirty-Sixth Yearbook, Part I, Introduction, Page 3, Public School Publishing Co., Bloomington, Ill., 1937.
-All quotations from these yearbooks are made by permission of the society.
+Gray, William S., "The Teaching of Reading," A Second Report, Thirty-Sixth Yearbook, Part I, Chapter 1, Public School Publishing Co., Bloomington, Ill., 1937.

 Administration of the Program

 The initial efforts with the program involved six counties.
 In some cases, both the rural and town schools were included while in others the work was confined to the town schools.
 The purpose of the experiment was to demonstrate the effectiveness of the application of the basic study abilities to the content subjects in improving work-type reading ability.